Gananath/DrugAI/README.md

 This is my own experiments with Generative Adverserial Network (GAN) for drug like molecule generation.
 Teaching GAN in discrete dataset is hard and also I learned to code GAN from internet so would not gurantee any acurracy of the results or the code.
 Read more from here [http://gananath.github.io/drugai-gan.html](http://gananath.github.io/drugai-gan.html)

+# DrugAI-WGAN.py (WassersteinGAN model)
+A [Wasserstein GAN model](https://github.com/Gananath/DrugAI/tree/master/DrugAI-WGAN) with CNN; this model currently trains the fastest and probably gives the best result.

 # Another Dataset for Generation
 Because I seen a increase in interest for **DrugAI-Gen.py**; for programmers I have added another dataset *sms.tsv*.
 It contains SMS spams.
 Try to use it for generating *Spam's* and *Ham's*.